cross-sans/xhentai-apk/README.md

-# cross-sans-games.io
+# xhentai.game
-This is my official game website
+This is the oficial app that we will use to run most of the things